ganbarodigital/php-mv-exception-helpers/docs/V1/BaseExceptions/ParameterisedException.md

      [x] Can get message data
      [x] Can get message format string
      [x] can create from input parameter
+     [x] can create from input parameter with extra data [x] can create from PHP variable
-     [x] can create from PHP variable
+     [x] can create from PHP variable with extra data

 Class contracts are built from this class's unit tests.